 This is again a provincial responsibility.
 However, private institutions also offer their programs.

-The academic year is divided into two semesters.
+The system divides the academic year two semesters.
 Many colleges offer the third trimester too.
 As the academic year runs all year round, students are provided with multiple entry points during the year.

 The post-secondary Canadian colleges have the right to grant academic credentials such as degrees and diplomas.
 Generally, universities give degrees such as bachelor’s, masters or doctorate degrees in various fields such as Arts, Sciences, Medicine, Law, etc. A bachelor’s degree takes another four years of studies.
 For master and doctorates, students again have to appear for their respective exams.
 A Master’s program takes 2 more years and a Doctorate program takes 3-5 more years of studies along with research.